citp/privacy-policy-historical/m/me/mer/mercuryinsurance.com.md

-> *The following text is extracted and transformed from the mercuryinsurance.com privacy policy that was archived on 2009-08-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090823062120id_/http%3A//about.mercuryinsurance.com/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mercuryinsurance.com privacy policy that was archived on 2010-01-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100113024715id_/http%3A//www.mercuryinsurance.com/about/privacy-statement.html) for the most accurate reproduction.*

-# Mercury Insurance - Privacy Statement
+#

 Mercury and its affiliated companies appreciate the trust you place in us when you ask us to help protect you and your assets.
 You trust us with your private, personal information when you purchase insurance from us, and we are committed to protecting this information.
 Mercury does not sell information about you to others.

-## Mercury's Use Of Your Personal Information
+### Mercury's Use of Your Personal Information

 We treat your information with respect and concern for your privacy.
 We do not disclose any nonpublic personal information about our customers or former customers to anyone, except as permitted or required by law.